tluyben/commit-review/README.md

 - 🖨️ Prints review results to stdout
 - 🚀 Optionally sends review results to a webhook
 - 🖥️ Cross-compilation support for Linux AMD64
+- 🔗 Adds links to changed files in the review output

 ## 🛠️ Installation